felipap/chrome-extensions/WRTracker/README.md

 Chrome Extension that creates a catalog of words searched on wordreference.com.
-=> not in Chrome Webstore yet (production of icons needed)

 TODOs:
 ------
 - Remove indexing of portuguese words
-- Fix bug: percent-encoded words showing up on list
+- Percent-encoded words showing up on list
+- Add language selection.